-The Company's contracts are often amended for changes in contract specifications and requirements.
-Contract modifications exist when the amendment either creates new or changes the existing enforceable rights and obligations.
-The effect of a contract modification on the transaction price and the Company's measure of progress for the performance obligation to which it relates, is recognised as an adjustment to revenue in one of the following ways:
+The effect of a contract modification on the transaction price and the Company's measure of progress for the performance obligation to which it relates, is recognised as an adjustment to revenue in one of the following ways: a. prospectively as an additional separate contract;

-- a. prospectively as an additional separate contract; - b. prospectively as a termination of the existing contract and creation of a new contract; - c. as part of the original contract using a cumulative catch up; or - d. as a combination of (b) and (c).
+- b. prospectively as a termination of the existing contract and creation of a new contract; - c. as part of the original contract using a cumulative catch up; or - d. as a combination of (b) and (c).